A visit to Corfe Castle, Dorset

 Archway at Corfe Castle, Dorset

-As Corfe Castle changed hands throughout history, each new owner added their own distinctive touch and you can see this today.
-Look out for the remains of Tudor fireplaces, “murder holes”, arrow loops, and an “appearance door”.
+As Corfe Castle changed hands throughout history, each new owner left their own unique mark, many of which can still be seen today.
+Keep an eye out for the remains of Tudor fireplaces, “murder holes,” arrow loops, and the intriguing “appearance door”, all offering fascinating glimpses into the castle’s evolving design.

-During his reign, King Henry VIII insisted that the castle was rendered and whitewashed.
-However, King John (1199-1216) later insisted on a more luxurious interior décor.
-He even added his own personal inside toilet.
-If you look above the old door frames, you can see evidence of the ornate carvings he introduced.
+During his reign, King Henry VIII ordered that the castle be rendered and whitewashed, giving it a striking appearance.
+However, King John (1199–1216) had different tastes and insisted on a more opulent interior, even adding his own private toilet, a rare luxury in medieval times.
+If you look closely above the old door frames, and you’ll find traces of ornate carvings that reflect his lavish additions.

 Activities at Corfe Castle